tap349/tap349.github.io/_posts/2017-10-29-elixir-registry.md

 ### using `{:via, module, term}` tuple

 NOTE: from now on I'll refer to registries to be accessed
-      with `:via` tuple as via registries.
+      with via tuple as via registries.

+the benefit of via registries is that you don't have to interact with them directly when registering new processes - it's done automatically when using via tuple in process client API (each process is GenServer itself as a rule).

+via registry is started as part of supervision tree by top-level supervisor.

 - GenServer exporting `register_name/2`, `unregister_name/1`, `whereis_name/1` and `send/2`

   1. <https://m.alphasights.com/process-registry-in-elixir-a-practical-example-4500ee7c0dcc>

   any via registry must implement these functions
-  (IDK why there is no corresponding behaviour).
+  (but there is no corresponding behaviour for some reason).

 - `Registry` module introduced in Elixir 1.4